chinhonnang0000/asteroidgen/README.md

   or you can go above 30 waves then press save and quit.

 Work in progress, excluding bugfixes
-- kilns, phase weavers, surge smelters,
+- phase weavers, surge smelters,

 Proposed untouched (not started yet)
 - mass drivers that need power.